CANA

 CLUDHMOR

-a mini-opera composed for soprano Desiree Frahn and pianist Penelope Cashman
+a mini-opera for soprano and piano

 And so it is - you question me, “whence came I to play the harp.
 How came I to learn poetry?”